PhilippeLeopoldie/bookLibraryBackend/README.md

 # bookLibraryBackend

-This is the rewriting of the backend of bookLibraryProject: https://github.com/PhilippeLeopoldie/BooksLibraryProject
+This is the rewriting of the backend of bookLibraryProject for good practise and improvement: https://github.com/PhilippeLeopoldie/BooksLibraryProject

-this backend is deployed on heroku platform using postgres as database on a vercel server
+This backend is deployed on heroku platform using postgres as database on a vercel server

 # Technologies